pymupdf/PyMuPDF/docs/functions.rst

          4. Ignored text -- equivalent to ``3 Tr`` (hidden text).

       3. Line width in this context is important only for processing ``span["type"] != 0``: it determines the thickness of the character's border line.
 This value may not be provided at all with the text data.
 In this case, a value of 5% of the fontsize (``span["size"] * 0,05``) is generated.
 Often, an "artificial" bold text in PDF is created by ``2 Tr``.
 There is no equivalent span type for this case.
 Instead, respective text is represented by two consecutive spans -- which are identical in every aspect, except for their types, which are 0, resp 1.
 It is your responsibility to handle this type of situation - in :meth:`Page.get_text`, MuPDF is doing it for you.
       4. For data compactness, the character's unicode is provided here.
-Use builtin function ``chr()`` for the character itself.
+Use built-in function ``chr()`` for the character itself.
       5. The alpha / opacity value of the span's text, ``0 <= opacity <= 1``, 0 is invisible text, 1 (100%) is intransparent.
 Depending in ``span["type"]``, interpret this value as *fill* opacity or, resp. *stroke* opacity.
       6. This value is equal / close to the width of ``char["bbox"]``.
 However, on occasion you may find a small delta.

       Here is a list of similarities and differences of ``page._get_texttrace()`` compared to ``page.get_text("rawdict")``:

       * The method is up to **twice as fast,** compared to "rawdict" extraction.
-      * The returned information is very **much smaller in size** -- although it provides more information.
+      * The returned data is very **much smaller in size** -- although it provides more information.
       * Additional types of text **invisibility can be detected**: opacity = 0 and type > 1.
       * Character bboxes are not provided; if needed, compute them from available information.
       * If MuPDF returns unicode 0xFFFD (65533) for unrecognized characters, you may still be able to deduct desired information from the glyph id.